• Art Magazine

 • Art Periods and Movements – Introduction to the Art History of Styles and Their Characteristics

-• Kaleidoscope Art History - Epochs of Art History: Art History of the Middle Ages
+• Kaleidoscope of Art History - Periods of Art History: Art History of the Middle Ages

 • The nude woman in art history - A look at female nude painting over the centuries (Part 1)